nemborkar/100DaysOfCodeLogs/Round06.md

 ## Log

 ### 20210726 Day88
-After finishing rebase, git status will say your local branch has diverged from the remote and will suggest PULLING to MERGE from the remote
+After finishing rebase, git status will say your local branch has diverged from the remote and will suggest PULLING to MERGE from the remote.
 This defeats the whole purpose of the rebase!
 Why git, why?

 To succesfully complete a rebase, force push local changes to remote!
 This was the step I was missing, the last time I messed up my rebase!